milarr65/Book-Notes/README.md

 This project is part of the webcourse **_The Complete Full-Stack Web Development Bootcamp_**

 The goal was for us to build a website that uses a Postgresql database to save data.
-We were given full freedom to design and build the functionality and looks of the site.
+We were given full freedom to design and build the functionality and ui of the site.

 **All code in this repository was written by me, no tutorial was used for the development of this project**